ggutierrez00/ggutierrez00.github.io/EM-comp-project/README.md

   <img src="Time_To_Freq_01.png" alt="Steady-state time-domain field" width="420">
 </p>

-**Figure:** Steady-state electric field at a measurement point used for time-to-frequency extraction.
+**Figure:** Steady-state electric field at a measurement point used for time-to-frequency extraction was sampled close to the end of this distribution.

 ---